GioMaz/telemetry/README.md

 ### Usage

-When first starting the application the admin is already registered with the credentials:
+When first starting the application the admin is registered with the credentials:
 - username: admin
 - password: admin

 > The admin user gets recreated on every application launch

-The capabilities of the Admin users are:
+The capabilities of the Admin user are:
 - Accessing all the plots
 - Disabling some plots for all users
 - Create and modify existing users
-- Modify his own profile
+- Modifying his own profile

 Instead, the capabilities of the Viewer users are:
 - Accessing the designated plots